 For spacecraft that cannot be routinely tracked by the SSN, it is important to ensure trackability by another means to enable other owner/operators to know where your spacecraft is to prevent debris-producing collisions.
-This is especially important for SmallSats that have orbital lifetimes that exceed operational lifetimes, and the risk to orbital neighbors remains after tracking activities have stopped.
-For NASA spacecraft, trackability until demise is required in NPR 8079.1 and assessed as part of the required Orbital Conjunction Assessment Plan (OCAP) during design in NPR 8079.1.
+This is especially important for SmallSats that have orbital lifetimes that exceed operational lifetimes, as the risk to orbital neighbors remains after tracking activities have stopped.
+For NASA spacecraft, trackability until demise is required in NPR 8079.1 and assessed as part of the required Orbital Conjunction Assessment Plan (OCAP) written during design.

 Tracking aids come in several categories, each with benefits and drawbacks (11).
 Table 12-1 discusses the broad categories available, with representative examples discussed below.
-Size, weight, and cost vary for each of the examples, but all can be considered compatible with a CubeSat mission; see the references for detailed information on size, weight, and power (SWaP) and cost.
+Size, weight, and cost vary for each of the examples, but all can be considered compatible with a CubeSat mission; see the references for detailed information on size, weight, and power (SWaP) and cost, all of which become more favorable each year with technology improvements and economies of scale.
 Once the augmented tracking data is collected, the ephemeris data is made available to CARA/19 SDS for screening.

 Several commercial companies offer services that will process the data produced by tracking aids and produce predicted orbit ephemeris data that can be used to perform conjunction assessment.
-These include SpaceNav, COMSPOC, and Kayhan Space, who has a capability that focuses on small spacecraft support.
+These include SpaceNav, COMSPOC, and Kayhan Space, the latter of which has a capability that focuses on small spacecraft support.

-Table 12-1: Types of Tracking Aids Technology scheme Description and reference mission TRL Citation CubeSat position and ID via radio A position, navigation, and timing (PNT) receiver is attached to a CubeSat, along with a radio to transmit the information via a LEO communications provider (or directly to the ground); example: BlackBox, Blinker.
-7-9 (12) (13) Coded light signals from light source on exterior of CubeSat Exterior-mounted LEDs with large-aperture telescopes to receive the signal or diffused LED lasers with ground-based photon- counting cameras.
+Table 12-1: Types of Tracking Aids Technology Scheme Description and Reference Mission TRL Citation CubeSat position and ID via radio A position, navigation, and timing (PNT) receiver is attached to a CubeSat, along with a radio to transmit the information via a LEO communications provider (or directly to the ground); example: BlackBox, Blinker.
+7-9 (12) (13) Coded light signals from light source on exterior of CubeSat Exterior-mounted LEDs with large-aperture telescopes to receive the signal or diffused LED lasers with ground-based photon-counting cameras.
 6-7 (14) (15) Radio Frequency interrogation of an exterior Van Atta array For example, exterior mounted radio frequency identification (RFID) tag & commensurate radar.
 7-9 (16) Laser interrogated corner cube reflectors (CCR) One or several small CCRs can be attached to CubeSat exterior; ground-based laser and receiver telescope needed to distinguish number of CCRs.
 7-9 (17) Passive augmentations to visibility Use of high-albedo paint or tape, improving overall conductance of the exterior of the satellite or other methods to increase visibility.
-7-9 Orbital Whereabout Locator (OWL) A tunacan mounted plug and play device equipped with a battery that helps identify and keep track of a satellite with a GNSS based 7-9 and download data using an omnidirectional antenna in any orientation. --
+7-9 Orbital Whereabout Locator (OWL) A tuna can mounted plug and play device equipped with a battery that helps identify and keep track of a satellite with a GNSS based tracker, monitors key parameters of a satellite and downloads data using an omnidirectional antenna in any orientation.
+7-9